SlimeVR/SlimeVR-Docs-Site/src/diy/README.md

 ## The Process
 Before you start, decide on [how many trackers you may need](../slimevr101.html#how-many-trackers-do-you-need).
 Next, you should decide if you want [extensions](../slimevr101.html#what-is-an-extension).
-While extensions can reduce cost, and can be more comfortable on some body parts like the feet, they are often unreliable.
+While extensions can reduce cost, and can be more comfortable on some body parts like the feet, they are often unreliable, and can be hard to make for first time builders.
-Removable extensions especially tend to have reliability issues with the cable, so if you have the budget to go with all main trackers, it is something worth considering.
-Once you have a proper idea of how many trackers you are building, it's time to get started:
+There are some things you can do to improve this situation.
+Hardwired extensions instead of removable ones are often times more reliable.
+If you choose to use extensions, make sure your case has adequate strain relief.
+Ultimately, the choice comes down to what balance of cost, comfort, reliability, and ease of building is right for you.

 **1. Source the Components**